Catalonia, unique traditions and culture

 Calçotada, gastronomic festival of Catalonia

 Calçotada is celebrated as a community meal where everyone eats calçots.
 Family and friends get together to grill these famous young onion sprouts.
-This is one of the most loved products in Catalonia.
+This is one of the most popular products in Catalonia.

-La Calçotada de Valls is held every year.
-On the last Sunday of January and what is really special about this event is the social sense of belonging to a community.
-Where family and friends connect to share a pleasant moment while eating.
+La Calçotada de Valls takes place every year on the last Sunday in January.
+What is really special about this event is the social feeling of belonging to a community, where family and friends come together to share a pleasant moment while eating.

-The first casteller ever documented dates from the year 1801.
-Built in the city of Valls during the religious festivities of the Virgen de la Candela.
-Since then the tradition has seen ups and downs in popularity.
+The first casteller ever documented dates from the year 1801, built in the city of Valls during the religious festivities of the Virgen de la Candela.
+Since then, the tradition has had its ups and downs in terms of popularity.

-Nowadays, especially during the summer, several contests can be seen on television in multiple locations in Catalonia, exposing this very popular tradition.
+Today, especially during the summer, several contests can be seen on television in several places in Catalonia, exposing this very popular tradition.

 Festas de Gracia, auténtica tradición de Cataluña

-To close our list, we will focus on the Festa Major de Gràcia, an authentic Catalan festival recognized as one of the most vibrant and impressive.
+To close our list, we will focus on the Festa Major de Gràcia, an authentic Catalan festival recognised as one of the most vibrant and impressive.
 Based specifically in the Gracia neighborhood, located in the heart of Barcelona.
-This celebration takes place over a period of between 7 and 10 days.
+This celebration takes place over a period of 7 to 10 days.

-What makes this event unique are the spectacular decorations that you can find when walking through every corner of the neighborhood.
-Mostly made and organized by the residents of each street, as well as a great variety of concerts and dances.
+What makes this event unique are the spectacular decorations that can be found walking around the neighborhood.
+Most of these are made and organised by the residents of each street, as well as a wide variety of concerts and dances.

-You can also witness the famous fire races (correfocs), a parade where participants wear devil costumes while jumping and dancing surrounded by fireworks.
+You can also attend the famous fire races (correfocs), a parade where participants wear devil costumes while jumping and dancing surrounded by fireworks.

-These are just a few ideas related to key Catalan traditions.
-A short list among the many that show the uniqueness, history and enormous cultural value that you can find once you visit the region.
+These are just a few ideas related to the main Catalan traditions.
+A short list among many others that show the uniqueness, the history and the enormous cultural value that you can find when visiting the region.